 - Remove the small cutter and the centers followed by the large cutter.

-This was how mine looked like after cutting.
+- This was how mine looked like after cutting.

 Second proof

 - Leave the shaped brioche donuts to proof in a warm place for a good 1 to 2 hours.
 They should triple in size.
 Temperature is very important for the donuts to rise well.
-So they need to be put in a warm place for proofing and be given sufficient time to proof.
+So they need to be put in a warm spot for proofing and be given sufficient time to proof.

 - And I prefer to place the donuts on lightly flour-dusted, individually cut parchment paper squares.
 When frying, I simply lift the donuts along with the paper underneath.
 And I slide them off the papers into the oil.
 This way, I do not have to touch the donuts.
 That really helps in making sure they do not deflate.
-Also, since the dough will triple in size, make sure there is plenty of room in your baking tray for the donuts to rise without touching each other.
+Also, since the dough will triple in size, make sure there is plenty of room in your baking tray for the donuts to rise without sticking to each other.

 Frying the donuts

 - For best results, use a deep fryer or a deep pot or pan.
-You can use any vegetable oil like sunflower oil or canola oil.
+You can use any neutral vegetable oil like sunflower oil or canola oil.
 Make sure the oil is well heated up before adding the donuts in.

 - These brioche donuts are best eaten on the day they are fried.
 They do last for a day or two but the texture tends to become a little stiff and dry with time.

-Brioche Donuts
+Brioche Donuts (Brioche Doughnuts)

 Ingredients

-- 240 g plain flour
+- 240 g all purpose flour

 - 6 g instant yeast